 In 2010 at the inception of NAMA, private investors invested €51m in the parent company of the NAMA Group (National Asset Management Agency Investment DAC ('NAMAI')) with NAMA investing a further €49m.
-To allow for the exit of the private investors, the shareholders agreement included an option for NAMA to purchase the shareholding of the private investors in 2020 and the consideration for the exercise of the option was fixed at 110% of the Private Investor's share capital.

 On 26 May 2020, NAMA exercised its option to purchase the private investors' 51% shareholding in NAMAI for €56.1m.
 This payment eliminated NAMA's final outstanding external obligation to its investors other than the State and increases the State's stake in the NAMA Group entities from 49% to 100% and facilitated the commencement of the transfer of NAMA's terminal surplus to the Exchequer.